LoxleyXI/LGS/README.md

 ## Overview
 The Loxley Gathering System (LGS) is a module for the [LandSandBoat](https://github.com/LandSandBoat/server) FFXI server emulator.
 It allows server operators to easily create their own custom [Gathering (HELM)](https://www.bg-wiki.com/ffxi/Category:Gathering) locations in any game area.
 The system provides an authentic experience and is actively in use by multiple prominent FFXI server projects.

+LGS is a great addition to your server and it allows you to add a large amount of playable content for very little effort!

+## Features
+* Authentic animations, appearances and messsages
+* Gathering Points are distributed randomly and move when consumed
+* Automatic handling of HELM settings and modifiers eg. Field/Worker Tunica set
+* Fully configurable system with support for custom extensions, custom modifiers and conditional items

 ## Setup
 * `LGS.lua` must be located inside `modules/` but does not need to be loaded by `init.txt`
 * Each new area must include a reference to `LGS.lua`, for example `local lgs = require('modules/lib/LGS')`